 Are German Shepherd Greyhound Mixes Good With Other Dogs?

 As long as the dogs are introduced to each other early in life, your greyhound shepherd should get along just fine with other dogs in the house.
 They are quite a playful breed, so pairing them up with other athletic and friendly breeds is a good idea.

 The docile nature of greyhound shepherds can make them a bad mix with some breeds, however.
-Try not to pair them with dogs that don’t play nice with other dogs, or dogs that become extremely territorial when there is more than one dog in the house.
+Try not to pair them with dogs that don’t play nice with other dogs or dogs that become extremely territorial when more than one dog is in the house.
 Your greyhound shepherd won’t pick a fight, but it will probably win one.